-Bronchial asthma is a chronic inflammatory disease of the airways that according to the Global Asthma Report 2018 is estimated to affect as many as 339 people worldwide.1 The World Health Organization (WHO)2 and Global Initiative for Asthma (GINA)3 currently put the figure at 235 and 300 million, respectively.
+Bronchial asthma is a chronic inflammatory disease of the airways that according to the Global Asthma Report 2018 is estimated to affect as many as 339 million people worldwide.1 The World Health Organization (WHO)2 and Global Initiative for Asthma (GINA)3 currently put the figure at 235 and 300 million, respectively.
 Asthma is a worldwide health problem affecting people in low- and middle-income countries as well as in western high-income countries.
 In fact, asthma is the most prevalent of all chronic diseases diagnosed in children.

 The big challenge with asthma is that it is often not properly diagnosed and not treated effectively enough.4,5 According to the European Lung Foundation (ELF) and the European Respiratory Society (ERS), despite the increased use of asthma drugs in asthma control, Europe still has a lot of catching up to do.
 Around 10% of adult asthmatics suffer from severe asthma, which is difficult to treat.6

 Although there is so far no cure for asthma, appropriate management can control the disease and enable people to enjoy a good quality of life.
 However, this requires reliable diagnosis, appropriate therapy, and educating patients to adopt adequate behavior (such as allergen avoidance, good inhalation technique, and therapy adherence).

 FeNO as a solution for improved quality of life with asthma

 Asthmatics and their families are often affected by severe lifestyle limitations and reduced quality of life in general.
 In order to prevent exacerbations and asthma attacks, it is essential to understand the causes of asthma.